ririw/weekendproject-autocomplete/README.markdown

   * Mon Jun 23 00:02:37 EST 2014 - Lw - 89c19a30c8d4c7d7b485452ea1dfd670bfd1650a: Used the textContent attribute, to
     pull in a suggestion, so of course later on this text content came with heaps of accidental whitespace and that looked dumb.
+  * Mon Jun 23 00:02:37 EST 2014 - Lots of messing around in HTML, not worth mentioning.

 # Discoveries
 ## Memory use profiling